Keeping a Job

 With the information you gain, you can then go on to perform up to par in interview after interview.
 Let other people do as much talking as possible.

-Once you are hired you need to continue being good at getting access to information.
+Once you are hired, you need to continue being good at getting access to information.
 When you are hired in a new job, you will never know anything about your expectations and what is required of you until you get access to information.
 Knowing what each employer requires is absolutely crucial to your survival in the company.
 I want to tell you a quick story about one of my first jobs and how I was able to learn by getting access to information in the company.

 My first job as an attorney was with a law firm that has since gone out of business in New York City.
 I write about this firm in a negative way only because it no longer exists; (here’s another word of advice: never say anything negative about a past employer if they are still in business).
 It was a summer job between my second and third years of law school.
 Specifically, it was a 10-week job that required me to do various legal tasks and then report on the work I had done via a billing system.
-Essentially, I was given various types of assignments and then needed to bill my time for each assignment to the firm’s clients, by writing down the client number and documenting the hours I had worked on each task.
+Essentially, I was given various types of assignments and then needed to bill my time for each assignment to the firm’s clients by writing down the client number and documenting the hours I had worked on each task.

 After five weeks on the job, I was given a formal review.
-I had worked very hard on my tasks but none of them had taken very much time.
-I was billing on average about 7-8 hours a day to the clients.
+I had worked very hard on my tasks, but none of them had taken very much time.
+I was billing on average about 7-8 hours a day for the clients.
 When the partners and others who assigned me tasks received my work, they were almost all pleased with the quality.
 However, when I got into my review it went terribly.
 I was told that I was not working hard enough on tasks.
 I was told that I did not produce enough work and so forth.
 It was very crushing to me because I thought I had been doing an excellent job.
 The firm told me that I had done so poorly that it was unlikely that I would receive an offer from the law firm at the end of the summer to work there after graduation.

 I knew an attorney in the law firm who had been practicing for around four years and was a really nice guy.
 I had become friendly with him throughout the summer and he had taken a liking to me as a younger attorney.
-I remember telling him about the horrible experience, and as I told him this he began smiling.
+I remember telling him about the horrible experience, and as I told him this, he began smiling.

 “You have nothing to worry about,” he said.
 “I know how to solve this.
 All you need to do is start turning in your time sheets and working at least 12-15 hours every day.
 Just bill whatever you possibly can and they will beg you to come to the firm.
 This is 10 times more important here than even your work quality.”

 Since this was the only information that I had to go on, I followed it.
 Sure enough, in my final review at the end of the summer, I received absolutely stunning and glowing recommendations.
 I was told I had a future at the firm, was loved by the management, and all sorts of other positive things.
 I was even taken out for a few drinks by a partner, and the most important partner in the firm ended up taking me on a trip with him to Washington, DC to watch a congressional testimony in my last week.
-I was one of the only people in the summer program whom the firm wanted to return after my summer there.
+I was one of the few people in the summer program whom the firm wanted to return after my summer there.

 This was all because I had access to information about what was required at this firm.
 Sure, the quality of my work did matter; however, foremost on the employers’ minds was the number of hours I billed, and how hard I worked.